-The web based platform supported by the broker is lightweight and pretty straightforward.
+The web-based platform supported by the broker is lightweight and pretty straightforward.
 If you are a beginner or average trader who just needs basic charting tools, then chances are, you will be fine with the options available.
-Leverage offered by this broker is reasonable and goes upto 1:100 for most assets.
+The leverage offered by this broker is reasonable and goes up to 1:100 for most assets.

 Algo Trading and Copy Trading

-As a replacement to traditional Expert Advisers, this platform offers algo and copy trading.
-Since, we weren’t able to test out their algo trading we cannot comment anything on them in specific.
+As a replacement for traditional Expert Advisers, this platform offers algo and copy trading.
+Since we weren’t able to test out their algo trading we cannot comment anything on them in specific.
 Nonetheless, our main concerns are regarding the backtesting aspect and the availability of VPS during highly volatile periods.

 Lastly, do keep in mind that the majority of traders lose money in the short term which is why you should never consider copy trading or anything else as a shortcut to success.